paulpossart/produktiv/README.md

 The tests focus mainy on the 'happy path', except for authorisation, where both success and failure is tested.

-Backend tests are in the `__tests__` folder, frontend tests are located next to the component they are tesing.
+Backend tests are in the `__tests__` folder, frontend tests are located next to the component they are testing.